srisivan/creative-writings/travelogue_tirupati.md

 slide off her seat!

 One the way, we saw many Conservation of Animals boards.
-Animals like deer, lions, tigers were there.
+Animals like deer, lions, tigers were mentioned.
 But we didn't go inside and take a look.

-When we reached our destination, we had a small tiffin there and started looking for a bus.
+When we reached our destination, we had a light tiffin there and started looking for a bus.
 At first, no bus was in sight.
 After waiting like 20 minutes, we finally found a bus that was travelling to Bangalore, and boarded it by seven.
 But this time, we were in the middle seats.